 We also find, displayed in showcases, collector’s items that would please many of us.

-In this research-oriented unit, the diver I am is surprised to learn that Aqua Lung is not only the diving equipment that I find at my favorite dealer but is also a manufacturer of diving equipment (including rebreather) for military use.
+In this research-oriented unit, the diver I am is surprised to learn that Aqua Lung is not only the diving equipment that I find at my favorite dealer like my Rogue BCD, but is also a manufacturer of diving equipment (including rebreather) for military use.

-It is impressive to know that with the serial number of a regulator, we can find where each piece came from (most from APEKS for regulators)
+It is impressive to know that with the serial number of a regulator, we can find where each piece came from (most from APEKS)

-An area is also reserved for the testing of military equipment including recyclers with a special “anti dust” room which looks mysterious but I’m not sure to have fully grasped the ins and outs.
+An area is also reserved for the testing of military equipment.
+Including rebreathers with a special “anti dust” room which looks mysterious.
+But I’m not sure to have fully grasped the ins and outs.

-Manuel explains that dealers and other actors in the diving world are regularly invited to visit the company to see the work that is done upstream around the design, the realization and manufacturing of diving equipment.
+Manuel explains that dealers and other actors in the diving world are regularly invited to visit the company.
+They can see the work that is done upstream around the design, the realization and manufacturing of diving equipment.

 In addition to systematic checks, once a month, a regulator is tested in the “research” service that I told you earlier.